SCOPE OF THIS CHAPTER

 In cases where a custodial sentence is likely, the YOS worker and the child's Social Worker should work together to prepare the child and their family by explaining what will happen and how the child will be supported during and after their time in custody.

 It is good practice for the child's Social Worker to attend court on the day of sentencing; if this is not possible, then the child must be accompanied by their foster carer or the Home's Registered Manager.
-This is to ensure that the young person is supported and that the child's best interests are effectively represented via their legal representative who may need to respond to specific and particular issues.
+This is to ensure that the child/young person is supported and that the child's best interests are effectively represented via their legal representative who may need to respond to specific and particular issues.